4 min read

 Enterprise or essential?

-In our view cache tags are an essential feature to have in any CDN to maximise cache performance.
-They enable efficient, targeted cache invalidation to maximise hit rates and minimise work on the origin server.
-They shouldn't be walled off on an Enterprise level package.
+In our view, cache tags are an essential feature for any CDN trying to maximise cache performance.
+They make cache invalidation targeted and efficient, which protects hit rates and reduces work on the origin server.
+They shouldn't be walled off in an Enterprise-level package.